 House of Fraser display all of their buying options to the right of the product image and include the price, options such as colour and size, a pop-out size guide, quantity in stock, product code and delivery options.
 This informs the customer of just about everything they need to know in terms of actually purchasing the product.

-5. Easy to read reference points
+5. Easy to spot product details

 Each product has particular reference points that should displayed for quick skimming of the page.
 These could be Brand or Colour or something very specific to the product, such as Screen Size for TVs or Megapixels for cameras.
 These allow the customer to make a decision at a quick glance and help them make their mind up whether this is the right product for them faster.